DaveHudson/next-typescript-appsync/README.md

   }, []);
 ```

-We've not got the list of todos in state, we just need to map over the array in JSX.
+We've now got the list of todos in state, we just need to map over the array in JSX.
 Remove the four anchor tag sections and replace with the following code which will map over the todo array and display all our todos on the page.

 ```html
   <div className={styles.grid}>